 - “>” (closed angled bracket) = “>“

-Now … when your post is published, you will find that your text formatting is correct …
+Now … when you publish your post, you will find that your text has been formatted correctly …

-Tip #4 (Advanced WordPress User): By default, WordPress doesn’t allow a number of HTML tags to be used (e.g. codes such as frame, input and others).
+Tip #4 (Advanced WP User): By default, WordPress doesn’t allow a number of HTML tags to be used (e.g. codes such as frame, textarea and others).
 This is for security reasons.

-If you do experience any issues when adding common HTML tags into your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …
+If you do experience any issues when adding common HTML tags to your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …

-After disabling the visual editor and saving your settings, go back to your post or page and reinsert the content with the problematic HTML tags, then republish your post.
+After disabling the visual editor and saving your new profile settings, return to your page or post and re-paste the content with the problematic HTML tags, then republish your post.

-If the above suggestion fixes the issue, go back to the Profile page, reactivate the Visual Editor, and see if the HTML code is still working fine with the visual editor restored.
+If the above suggestion fixes the issue, return to your User Profile, reactivate the Visual Editor, and see if the HTML code is still working fine with the visual editor restored.

-Note: If the above suggestion doesn’t fix the issue and you continue experiencing problems adding HTML code to your site, then you should look at other options.
+Note: If the above suggestion does not fix the issue and you still continue to experience problems adding HTML code to your site, then you should look at other options.
 This may include:

 - Getting help from an experienced WordPress support service provider

-- Reinstalling your WordPress application (i.e. you may need to perform a clean site installation)
+- Reinstalling your WordPress application (i.e. perform a new installation)

 - Contacting your web host for help

 Congratulations!
-Now you know how to use basic HTML to format and style your content.
+Now you know the basics of using HTML to format and style your content.